Anita Takes a Chance

-Anita Takes a Chance (Spanish: Anita no pierde el tren, Catalan: Anita no perd el tren) is a 2001 film directed and co-written by Ventura Pons.
+Anita Takes a Chance (Anita no perd el tren) is a 2001 film directed and co-written by Ventura Pons.

 Plot

 Anita loses her lifetime job as a cinema attendant when the new owner wants to tear down the old theatre to build a new multiplex theatre.
 She continues going to the cinema place where she befriends a married excavator operator, Antonio, and she falls in love.